 The Rottle is a Rottweiler Poodle mix.
-Rottle’s are an excellent medium to a large-sized dog, great for families with small children.
-The adorable Rottle’s are eager to please, watchful, loving, caring, and playful.
+Rottle’s are an excellent medium to a large-sized dog, which is great for families with small children.
+The adorable Rottle is an agreeable, eager to please, watchful, loving, caring, and playful.
 They are also watchful and can also be aloof to strangers.

 The Rottweiler and Poodle are two of the best dogs to own!
 In this article, we will dive into the Rottweiler information, and then we will take a look at the Poodle.
 Then we will merge both breeds and take a look at what we get.